John Fashanu: Wimbledon

 Fashanu made a £125,000 move to Second Division promotion contenders Wimbledon in March 1986, when they were pushing for a third promotion in four seasons as they looked to complete a rapid rise from the Fourth Division to the First.
 At the time, he was the club's record signing.

 Fashanu's four goals from the remaining nine league games helped Wimbledon seal the final promotion place and they were a First Division side a mere nine years after being elected to the Football League - and also became only the second club in Football League history to be promoted three divisions in four seasons.

 Fashanu and his colleagues settled well into the First Division, surprising all the observers by finishing sixth in the league (briefly topping the table in early September) and finishing above traditional big clubs including Nottingham Forest and Manchester United.
 Fashanu was Wimbledon's top scorer with 11 league goals, and would be a regular goalscorer in the top flight for the Dons for a further seven seasons.

 In 1988, Fashanu helped Wimbledon win the FA Cup, beating Liverpool in a final that was billed as a "rags versus riches" affair, although the two clubs were separated by just six places in the First Division - as Liverpool had been the dominant side in English football for some 15 years whereas Wimbledon had played just two seasons in the First Division and only 11 as a Football League club.
 He performed well in the league again, scoring 14 goals.

 He also scored Wimbledon's goal as Liverpool defeated them 2–1 in that year's Charity Shield.
 Fashanu claimed two England caps – against Chile and Scotland in a friendly tournament in May 1989, but did not score.

 During his time at Wimbledon, Fashanu scored 126 goals.
-His best season was 1990–91, when he was the First Division's second highest scorer with 20 goals as his side finished seventh.
+His best season was 1990–91, when he was the First Division's joint third highest scorer with 20 goals as his side finished seventh.

 He received criticism during the 1993–94 season when a clash with Gary Mabbutt, then Spurs captain, in an aerial challenge left the Spurs defender with a broken skull and eye socket.
 Fashanu had already established a reputation by that point of being a very aggressive and physical striker, and this was seen as another example of that behaviour.
-At that time synonymous with Wimbledon's "Crazy Gang" which had built up a reputation for this style of play, also exhibited by the likes of Vinnie Jones and Dennis Wise.
+With the likes of Vinnie Jones and Dennis Wise, he was one of the "Crazy Gang" which had built up a reputation for this style of play.